TheMMcOfficial/cups-for-openwrt/README.md

 *make*

 **If you try to compile with the root user you will get errors.
-To be able to compile you have to type those commands:**
+To be able to compile you have to type this command:**

-*set FORCE_UNSAFE_CONFIGURE=1*

 *export FORCE_UNSAFE_CONFIGURE=1*